-Home > NOVA Online IT Support > Computer & System Resources
+Computer & System Resources

 Supported Browsers

-Because it's built using web standards, Canvas runs on Windows, Mac, Linux, iOS, Android, or any other device with a modern web browser.
-Canvas supports the current and first previous major releases of the following browsers:
+Because it's built using web standards, Canvas runs on Windows, Mac, Linux, iOS, Android, or any other device with a modern web browser, however NOVA Canvas course content works best in either Mozilla Firefox or Google Chrome browsers.

 A plug-in is a modular program that can be added to a browser to give it additional functionality.
 Plug-ins are commonly used for interactive or multimedia web content.